 Suspect is shot after fighting Calif. deputy for gun in encounter caught on camera

-A man was shot Wednesday by California sheriff's deputies responding to an incident in which he fought with one of them and tried to snatch her gun, investigators said.
+A 21-year-old man was shot Wednesday by California sheriff's deputies responding to a domestic disturbance in which he fought with one of them and tried to snatch her gun, investigators said.

-The encounter unfolded just before 8:30 a.m. in Victorville, 85 miles northeast of Los Angeles.
+The encounter unfolded just before 8:30 a.m. in Victorville, 85 miles northeast of Los Angeles, when a woman called San Bernardino County sheriff's deputies saying, "Oh my God, oh my God, send the police, I need my son removed from my home," the department said.

-The deputy was responding to a call in the area when she encountered the man.
+The first deputy to respond, Meagan Forsberg, encountered the man, identified as Ari Young, outside.

 PHILADELPHIA OFFICER FIRED AT IN CITY'S THIRD SHOOTING INCIDENT TARGETING POLICE IN PAST THREE WEEKS

-Video footage captured the man appearing to attack the deputy before they both fell to the ground.
-The deputy had her gun in her right arm and fired two shots in the air while on her back.
+Cell phone video shot from one of the apartments in the complex where the incident occurred captured Young appearing to attack Forsberg and repeatedly punching her on the head and face before they both fell to the ground.
+Forsberg had her gun in her right hand and fired two shots in the air while on her back.

-The suspect then appeared to grab the gun and fire in her direction as she ran.
+Young then appeared to grab the gun and fired in Forsberg's direction as she ran for cover, the department said.
 She was not hit, investigators said.

-Responding deputies arrived seconds later and more than a dozen shots rang out.
-Trees in the video obstructed the suspect.
+Responding deputies arrived seconds later and directed Young to drop the weapon and put his hands up.
+The sheriff's department said he ignored the commands.

+More than a dozen shots rang out and Young was struck.
+It was not clear how many times he was hit.

 WARNING: VIDEO CONTAINS PROFANITY